 The System generally performs an experience study every three to five years.
-The assumptions used to generate the numbers in these statements were based on an experience study performed in 2012.
-The assumption changes from the 2016 experience study will affect the January 1, 2016 valuation results for the period ending December 31, 2017.
+The assumptions used to generate the numbers in these statements were based on an experience study performed in 2016.

 The long-term expected rate of return on pension plan investments was based primarily on a reasonable projection of what assets can be expected to earn given existing capital market conditions, adjusted for changes in target portfolio allocations and recent changes in long-term interest rates based on publicly available information.
 The target allocation and best estimates of geometric rates of return for each major asset class are summarized in the following table: